 Offering less-invasive laparoscopy, hysteroscopy, and robotic assisted surgery options for women with benign gynecologic disorders

 Advancements in technology techniques now provide women many options to address certain gynecological conditions with less invasive surgical procedures.
-The Minimally Invasive Gynecologic Surgery Service (MIGS) of Atrius Health offers treatment options for women with benign gynecologic disorders through use of laparoscopy, hysteroscopy, and robotic-assisted surgery.
+The Minimally Invasive Gynecologic Surgery Service (MIGS) of Atrius Health offers treatment options for women with benign gynecologic disorders through use of laparoscopy, hysteroscopy, vaginal, and robotic-assisted surgery.

 The following conditions can potentially be treated with minimally invasive gynecologic surgery: